Flashback083/PixelmonCookbook/README.md

 Documented example mod/plugin/library for Pixelmon Reforged. <br>
 Includes information, useful methods, and implementation examples on pokemon, events, battles, economy, storage, and much more.

+## Projcet Setup

+For information regarding how to setup your project in IntelliJ with Forge and Pixelmon, check out `ProjectSetup.md`

 ## Useful Links
  - For specific information head to [Reforged's JavaDocs](https://reforged.gg/docs/)
  - For Pixelmon game mechanic information head to [Reforged's Wiki](https://pixelmonmod.com/wiki/index.php?title=Main_Page)